dingyucanada/Awesome-Medical-AI/CONTRIBUTING.md

 # 🤝 Contributing Guidelines

-Thank you for your interest in contributing to Awesome Generative AI in Healthcare Papers!
+Thank you for your interest in contributing to Awesome Medical AI Papers!
 This repository thrives on community contributions.

 ## How to Contribute